Virginia Boater Registrations

 Exemptions from Boat Registration and Titling in Virginia

-If you are asked, “Is your boat exempt from registration in Virginia?” you should know that if your boat has an engine of any sort, it must be edited.
+If you are asked, “Is your boat exempt from registration in Virginia?” you should know that if your boat has an engine of any sort, it must be registered.
 Typical exemptions from registration include include canoes, rowboats or kayaks powered only by oars or paddles and vessels used only on private ponds and other private waterways.
 The list of which boats are exempt from registration in Virginia also extends to boats with valid out-of-state or foreign registrations that are not used or kept in Virginia for more than 90 consecutive days.

 Virginia Boat Insurance